Zaphodious/remote_internet_test/README.md

 optional arguments:
-  -h, --help            show this help message and exit -t, --test            Run a speed test, and store it -e EMAIL, --email EMAIL
+  -h, --help            show this help message and exit -t, --test            Run a speed test, and store it -p, --ping            Run a ping test, and store it. -t/--test is ignored
+                        when using this command.
+  -up, --unixping       Run a ping test, using the systems ping command.
+                        Ignores -p and -t.
+Does not work on Windows.
+  -e EMAIL, --email EMAIL
                         Email to which to send the unsent results.
 If no email is provided, results will be cached and sent next time